zk4/ctrlk/README.md

 # ctrlk README

-cut and copy a line like normal  mac  command in vs code.
+cut and copy a line the same time with ctrl+k   command in vs code, like in intelliJ
 ## Features